 I bought a voucher for the CompTIA A+ 900 series but have not used it yet – can I use it for the Core Series?

 Yes, you can use your voucher for any CompTIA A+ exam.
-Just remember, if you have already passed one of the exams from the 900 series, you must pass the other 900 series exam to earn your certification.
-You cannot take one 900 test and one Core Series test.
-If you choose to take the 900 series, make sure to take both exams by July 31, 2019.
+Just remember, if you already passed just one of the exams from the 900 series but not both, you will need to retake both exams from the Core Series in order to earn your CompTIA A+.

-Looking for more about the new CompTIA A+?
+Looking for more about the CompTIA A+ Core Series?
 Check out these articles: